datacamp-content/courses-introduction-to-shell/chapter5.md

   This chapter will show you how to make your own pipelines do that.
   Along the way, you will see how the shell uses variables to store information.

---- type:MultipleChoiceExercise lang:shell xp:50 skills:1 key:
+--- type:MultipleChoiceExercise lang:shell xp:50 skills:1 key:e4d5f4adea
 ## Environment variables

 Like other programs, the shell stores information in variables.